 The body needs 0.7-0.8 g protein per.
 Per kg body weight.10 – 15% of the energy in the daily diet should consist of protein.
 If you keep it there, you will in most cases get enough protein so the muscles can rebuild and recover after a training session.

 Protein is the only nutrient that is digested already in the stomach.
-Therefore, you can feel tired of protein diet.
-The process demands large amount of energy, this means large amounts of blood which also comes from the brain and leads to fatigue.
-On the other hand, protein stays longer time in the stomach and gives satiety.
-Some protein compounds in meat and milk contains the amino acid tryptophan, which has a calming and sleep-inducing effect.
+Therefore, you can feel tired of a protein diet.
+The process demands large amounts of energy, this means large amounts of blood which also comes from the brain and leads to fatigue.
+On the other hand, protein stays a long time in the stomach and gives satiety.
+Some protein compounds in meat and milk contain the amino acid tryptophan, which has a calming and sleep-inducing effect.

 Fat includes the important fat-soluble vitamins and essential fatty acids, and it is easy getting enough of it daily.
-The fat is also a good energy supplier for easy / moderate run in a long time.
+The fat is also a good energy supplier for easy/moderate runs in a long time.
 It is preferable if most of the fat comes from vegetable foods, such as nuts, seeds and vegetable oils, as well as from fatty fish (or fish oil).
 If you eat too much fat, you can reduce it by choosing lean products from meat and dairy products.

 Since it is important to have filled the glycogen depots in muscles and liver for daily training and competition, it is important to have a diet with a high carbohydrate percent.
 That means the corresponding fat percentage must be low.

-The fat-soluble vitamins are stable to heat and goes therefore not lost in the same extent as the water-soluble vitamins by boiling or frying.
-The fat-soluble vitamins absorbs from gastrointestinal tract with fat.
+The fat-soluble vitamins are heat stable and do not go lost to the same extent as the water-soluble vitamins by boiling or frying.
+The fat-soluble vitamins absorbs from the gastrointestinal tract with fat.

 The water-soluble vitamins cannot be stored in the body like the fat-soluble.
 Therefore, we must have them supplied from the outside with the diet to receive the daily recommended amount.

 Both too few and too many vitamins may contribute to various diseases.
-Some of the vitamins that could be important for runners describes below.
+Some of the vitamins that could be important for runners are described below.

 B – vitamins

-As runner, you have a large carbohydrate need and it is therefore important that you get a sufficient supply of B – vitamins.
-Especially the B vitamins thiamine, riboflavin and vitamin B-6 are necessary in the body’s energy conversion, while the folate and vitamin B-12 is required in the synthesis of new cells, such as red blood cells and the repair of damaged cells.
+As a runner, you have a large carbohydrate need and you must get a sufficient supply of B – vitamins.
+Especially the B vitamins thiamine, riboflavin and vitamin B-6 are necessary for the body’s energy conversion, while folate and vitamin B-12 are required in the synthesis of new cells, such as red blood cells and the repair of damaged cells.

-Tests have shown that the performance ability decreases if there is lack of B1, B2 and B6.
-Other tests have shown that particular runners who eat very little to maintain a low body weight, has to be extra aware of their B-vitamin status.
+Tests have shown that the performance ability decreases if there is a lack of B1, B2 and B6.
+Other tests have shown that particular runners who eat very little to maintain low body weight, have to be extra aware of their B-vitamin status.

-B – vitamins comes mainly from fish, oatmeal, meat, wholemeal bread, milk and green vegetables such as green beans and broccoli.
+B – vitamins come mainly from fish, oatmeal, meat, wholemeal bread, milk and green vegetables such as green beans and broccoli.

 C – vitamin

-C-Vitamin (water-soluble) or ascorbic acid contribute to building the connective tissue that holds muscles attached to the bones.
-In addition, C-Vitamin also contribute to improve the absorption of iron and helps prevent the constant depletion of the cell walls, which is bigger for runners.
+C-Vitamin (water-soluble) or ascorbic acid contributes to building the connective tissue that holds muscles attached to the bones.
+Besides, C-Vitamin also contributes to improving the absorption of iron and helps prevent the constant depletion of the cell walls, which is bigger for runners.
 Their cells are more vulnerable because of the great oxidation.
-Some long-distance runners using C-vitamin in hard training periods and particular in the winter to prevent colds.
+Some long-distance runners using C-vitamin in hard training periods and particularly in the winter to prevent colds.

-Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts that affects the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
-In addition, doses over 200 mg automatically excretes via the urine but it can avoid by spreading the dose in several portions.
+Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts affect the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
+Besides, doses over 200 mg automatically excrete via the urine but it can avoid by spreading the dose in several portions.

 C-vitamin comes mainly from cabbage, black currants, citrus fruits, kiwi, new potatoes and juice.

 E-Vitamin is fat-soluble.
-There have been allegations promote that large doses of E – vitamin should be favorable to the endurance which of course would be beneficial for long distance runners, but that could not be substantiated.
+There have been allegations promoting that large doses of E – vitamin should be favorable to endurance which of course would be beneficial for long-distance runners, but that could not be substantiated.
 On the contrary, we warn against taking large daily supplements of E – vitamin as it might have side effects.
-If you take blood thinners, you should not take extra E – vitamin without first talking to your doctor, as it can be harmful.
+If you take blood thinners, you should not take extra E – vitamins without first talking to your doctor, as it can be harmful.
 The daily need is about 10 mg, and there is nothing to suggest that hard training would increase the need.

 E-Vitamin comes mainly from vegetable oils, nuts, green leafy vegetables and whole grains.

-Q10 is neither vitamin nor mineral, but an excipient or co-enzyme, which includes in the cells’ energy factories (mitochondria’s) and helps with increasing of the energy conversion.
+Q10 is neither vitamin nor mineral, but an excipient or co-enzyme, which includes in the cells’ energy factories (mitochondria’s) and helps with increasing the energy conversion.
 Q10 is also one of the most important antioxidants, which helps to prevent the harmful oxidation of the cells.
-It may mean that long distance runners with their higher oxygen circulation may have additional needs for supplement of Q10.
+It may mean that long-distance runners with their higher oxygen circulation may have additional needs for a supplement of Q10.

 Q10 comes mainly from fish, poultry and meat.

-Minerals and trace elements are inorganic substances, which works as building materials in the body and helps to maintain essential life processes.
+Minerals and trace elements are inorganic substances, which work as building materials in the body and help to maintain essential life processes.
 The body contains these inorganic substances in greater or lesser concentrations, which have a variety of functions.

-Anemia means low blood count, or more precise a too small amount of hemoglobin in the blood.
+Anemia means low blood count or more precisely a too small amount of hemoglobin in the blood.

 The organism fails in producing enough hemoglobin due to too few “building blocks”.
 An important building block is iron, and iron deficiency is the leading cause of anemia